 Scheme's advantages are its simplicity, regularity, and pretty much unrivalled flexibility in handling symbolic data.
 There's a long tradition of Scheme-based language tooling

 , and so a lot of experience and libraries to make use of.
 It's also easy to write purely functional code, which can aid re-use.

 Scheme is dynamically typed, which can be great when exploring approaches like partial evaluation (specialising an interpreter against a particular piece of code to get a compiled program, for example).

 In some ways, Haskell is the obvious language for a new language project.
 The strong typing, type classing and modules mean one can generate a typed meta-language.
 There are lots of libraries and plenty of activity in the research community.
 Moreover Haskell is in many ways the "mathematician's choice" of language, since one can often map mathematical concepts almost directly into code.
 Given thaat typing and semantics are just mathematical operations over symbols, this is a significant attraction.

-Smalltalk — and especially Squeak — isn’t a popular choice within language research, but does have a portable virtual machine, VM generation, and other nice features and libraries.
+-- isn't a popular choice within language research, but does have a portable virtual machine, VM generation, and other nice features and libraries.
 The structure is also attractive, being modern and object-oriented.
-It’s also a good platform for building interactive systems, so one could do simulation, visual programming and the like within the same framework — something that’d be much harder with other choices.
+It's also a good platform for building interactive systems, so one could do simulation, visual programming and the like within the same framework -- something that'd be much harder with other choices.
 There are also some obvious connectionns between Smalltalk and pervasive systems, where one is talking about the interactions of objects in the real world.

 Where does that leave us?
 Nowhere, in a sense, other than with a list of characteristics of different candidate languages for language research.
 It's unfortunate there isn't a clear winner; alternatively, it's positive that there's a choice depending on the final direction.
 The worry has to be that a project like this is a moving target that moves away from the areas of strength for any choice made.